Judy Carne

-Joyce Audrey Botterill (27 April 1939 – 3 September 2015), known professionally as Judy Carne, was an English actress best remembered for the phrase "Sock it to me!" on Rowan & Martin's Laugh-In.
+Joyce Audrey Botterill (27 April 1939 – 3 September 2015), known professionally as Judy Carne, was an English actress.
+She appeared on American television in the late 1960s in Rowan & Martin's Laugh-In, where she employed the catch phrase "Sock it to me!".

 Career

 Carne was born in Northampton, England.
 Her parents, Harold and Kathy, were greengrocers in Kingsthorpe.

-She received training at the Pitt-Draffen Academy of Dance before being accepted into the prestigious Bush-Davis Theatrical School for Girls in East Grinstead, West Sussex.
+She received training at the Pitt-Draffen Academy of Dance before being accepted into the Bush-Davis Theatrical School for Girls in East Grinstead, West Sussex.

 An instructor at the school began calling her "Judy," telling her that Joyce was not a good professional name.
 The second part of Judy's stage name was taken from a character named Sarat Carn in the play Bonaventure by English playwright Charlotte Hastings.

 She made her first British television appearances on the series Danger Man (1961) and episodes of The Rag Trade (also 1961), a BBC sitcom.

 She moved to the US not long afterward.
 Her first regular role was in the sitcom Fair Exchange (1963) as an English teenager who goes to the US to live with an American couple whose daughter (played by Lynn Loring) has gone to live in England.
 That was followed by The Baileys of Balboa (1964).
 She later co-starred with Pete Duel in Love on a Rooftop (1966).
 She made several appearances on the adventure series The Man from U.N.C.L.E.